nickyout/fast-stable-stringify/README.md

 The most popular repository providing this feature is [substack's json-stable-stringify][sub].
 The intent if this library is to provide a faster alternative for when performance is more important than features.
 It assumes you provide basic javascript values without circular references, and returns a non-indented string.

 It currently offers a performance boost in popular browsers of about 40%.
-See the comparsion table below.
+See the comparison table below.

 Usage: